microsoft/PSRule/docs/related-projects.md

 [PSRule-vscode][3]           | Support for running and authoring rules within Visual Studio Code.
 [PSRule.Monitor][4]          | Support for logging PSRule analysis results to Azure Monitor.
 [PSRule.Rules.Azure][5]      | Rules to validate Azure resources and infrastructure as code (IaC) using PSRule.
+[PSRule.Rules.AzureDevOps][11] | A suite of rules to validate Azure DevOps projects using PSRule.
 [PSRule.Rules.Azure-quickstart][10] | Sample code you can use to quickly start using PSRule for Azure.
 [PSRule.Rules.CAF][6]        | A suite of rules to validate Azure resources against the Cloud Adoption Framework (CAF) using PSRule.
 [PSRule.Rules.GitHub][7]     | A suite of rules to validate GitHub repositories using PSRule.